Bayesian A/B Testing

 - The approach obeys the likelihood principle.
 If two separate samples generate proportional likelihood functions for ϴ, then all inferences about ϴ should be identical for both designs.

 - It generates interpretable statistics on the probability of a hypothesis.

 The Main Disadvantages:

 - There is no agreed method for choosing a prior and it requires skill to translate subjective prior beliefs into a mathematically calculated prior.
 If not done correctly it could lead to misleading results.

-- The posterior distribution can be heavily influenced by the selection of the prior and the selection of the prior is a subjective process this can easily be challenged by other stakeholders.
+- The posterior distribution can be heavily influenced by the selection of the prior.
+The selection of the prior is a subjective process this can easily be challenged by other stakeholders.

 - Bayesian analysis can require a high level of computational resource, particularly in models with a large number of parameters.
 Chris Stucchio provides a useful example of using Bayesian statistics for conversion in his post Analysing conversion rates with Bayes rules.

-Both VWO and Google Experiments use the Bayesian approach for A/B testing.
-Bayesian analysis can often generate similar results to the frequentist approach for A/B testing and so we could consider the statistical method to be a secondary issue not worth a great deal of attention.
+Finally, both VWO and Google Experiments use the Bayesian approach for A/B testing.
+Bayesian analysis can often generate similar results to the frequentist approach for A/B testing.
+We could consider the statistical method to be a secondary issue not worth a great deal of attention.